About Steven B. Krivit and New Energy Times

 On August 29, 2021, Krivit was the first to report the real input energy, 400 MJ, required to operate the lasers at the National Ignition Facility.
 Many news organizations, deceived by the lab managment’s propaganda, reported that the NIF experiments consumed only 2 MJ.

-For at least 50 years, fusion scientists were telling the public that the fuel for nuclear fusion is “abundant, virtually inexhaustible, and equally accessible to everyone, everywhere.”
-They were saying that there is enough fuel in ocean water to provide power for humanity for billions of years.
+For at least 50 years, fusion scientists had been telling the public that the fuel for nuclear fusion is “abundant, virtually inexhaustible, and equally accessible to everyone, everywhere.”
+They had been saying that there was enough fuel in ocean water to provide power for humanity for billions of years.
+The investigations of Mr. Steven B. Krivit, publisher of New Energy Times, exposed and shifted this false narrative.

 Donate